 A bunch of ice-fishing buddies concoct a plan to entice their friend, Oskar, from Florida, to come back up north to Minnesota.
 Their enticement is to build “the grandmother” of all icehouses; a giant ice chateau, complete with a kitchen, opulent dining room, bedrooms, running water, a bathroom, a sauna, and, of course, ice fishing holes.
 The icehouse is obviously a huge undertaking, and has to be kept a secret from all of the guys’ wives.
 To the absolute joy of his friends, Oskar gets on board with the plan.
 However, he has another reason for coming back to Minnesota – a reason he hasn’t shared with his buddies.
 The characters seem like regular people.
 They do such things as sit on the ice and fish, swat mosquitoes, and enjoy church pot luck wedding receptions.
 This is priceless, off-the-wall comedy.

-Helen Larsen, woman in her fifties/sixties, Arn’s wife.
+Helen Larsen, woman in her mid-fifties, Arn’s wife.

-Sarah Torvildstad, woman in her forties/fifties, Conrad’s wife.
+Sarah Torvildstad, woman in her mid-forties, Conrad’s wife.

-Camilla Magnuson, a woman in her thirties/forties, Lars’ wife.
+Camilla Magnuson, a woman in her early thirties, Lars’ wife.

-Rita Jorgenson, a woman in her thirties/forties, Wilhelm’s wife.
+Rita Jorgenson, a woman in her early thirties, Wilhelm’s wife.

-Erik Torvildstad, a younger man, son of Conrad and Sarah.
+Erik Torvildstad, a man in his early twenties, son of Conrad and Sarah.

-Michelle Steltzer, a younger woman, fiance of Erik.
+Michelle Steltzer, a woman in her early twenties, fiance of Erik.

-Lenora Steltzer, woman in her fifties, Michelle’s mother.
+Lenora Steltzer, woman in her mid-fifties, Michelle’s mother.